On Travel and Arrival

 Is there anything special I should bring?

-Slippers: Russians always take their shoes off at home and wear slippers instead.
+Slippers: Both in Russia and Latvia people always take their shoes off at home and wear slippers instead.
 Small gifts for your host: some souvenirs from your home country, like chocolate etc., are always appreciated.
 Electrical adapters: Russian sockets take two thin pins (European jacks).

 Will I be picked up at the airport, railway or bus station?